lxyd/HotMilk/README.md

 * Each path element (template name, group name, partial name) must be correct javascript identifier: contain upper- and lowercase letters, digits, underscore and dollar and don't start with digit

-* Also, names must not start from dollar sign as it is used for HotMilk methods (partials could, actually)
+* Also, names must not start with dollar sign as it is used for HotMilk methods (partials could, actually)

 ### Template grabbing in browser ###